Serving South Carolina and Pennsylvania

 • rising costs of health insurance

 • increasing numbers of therapists leaving the profession or leaving insurance networks, due to diminishing business viability resulting from increasingly profit-driven health care system impacts.
+[Propublica is a source of investigative reporting covering this topic.]

 • escalating concerns over confidentiality and HIPAA protections